jiajung2/Quantitative-Finance-and-Computational-Macroeconomics-Project/README.md

-•	For the Quantitative Finance project,
+•	For the Quantitative Finance Project,

 I choose to analyze the performance level of Tesla Company and compare its performance with other traditional companies after Covid Period.